Teradata/product-help/VantageCloudLakeUseCases/content/ComputeClusterManagement/README.md

 GRANT COMPUTE GROUP Research_Group TO Research_Role;
 ```

-### Associate users with Compute Cluster resources
+### Associate users with compute group resources

-Users can access Compute Cluster resources by having the user associated with a Compute Cluster group.
+User queries can access compute resources by either having a default association to the compute group or setting their association on a per-session basis.
+In both cases, the user must have permissions for the compute group.
+Permissions can be assigned directly or via role-based access.

+The following SQL shows how to:
+* Create a user with a default compute group
-The user can be created or modified to have a default association.
+* Modify a user to have a default compute group
-The user can be granted access and set it directly.
+* Grant various roles to a user
+* Have a user set their compute group on a per-session basis

 ```sql
 -- Create a new user